SambitAcharya/Mini-Projects/README.md

 **10) Collect The Articles**

-An application to collect the recent articles from one's favourite websites.
+An application to collect the recent articles from one's favourite websites and display them.

 **11) Web Crawler**